qoherent/spectrogram-segmentation/README.md

 python download_dataset.py
 ```
 This command will create a new directory named `SpectrumSensingDataset` at the project's root.
 The
-MathWorks Spectrum Sensing 5G dataset will be downloaded and unpacked into this directory.
+MathWorks Spectrum Sensing dataset will be downloaded and unpacked into this directory automatically.

-6. Install a new IPython kernel within the `spectrogram-segmentation` environment:
+6. Register the environment kernel with Jupyter:
 ```commandline
 ipython kernel install --user --name=spectrogram-segmentation
 ```